Raknoche/Raknoche.github.io/_posts/2016-10-10-Time-Series-Analysis.md

 # Closing remarks

 In this post we learned the theory behind the ARIMA(p,d,q) model for forecasting time series data.
-Next time, I'll implement the techniques we discussed in sections ?? to analyze a time series in Python.
-At the moment I'm busy writing my dissertation and applying to jobs, so expect the next post to be up in about two weeks.
+Next time, I'll implement the techniques we discussed in [Sections 7-11](##differencing) to analyze a time series in Python.
+At the moment I'm busy writing my dissertation and applying to jobs, so I expect the next post will be up in about two weeks.